Landau and leading singularities in arbitrary space-time dimensions: Leading Singularities

 As anticipated in Sec.~\ref{sec:decomposition}, the decomposition of the space-time dimension in terms of parallel and perpendicular subspaces leads to the Baikov representation, which can clearly be appreciated in Eqs.~\eqref{eq:bubbleD1} and~\eqref{eq:triangleD1}, respectively, for one-loop bubble and triangle in $D=n+1$ space-time dimensions.

-In the following, by making use of algebraic manipulations at integrand level, we demonstrate that leading singularities in $D=n$ and $D=n+1$ space-time dimensions are, respectively, related to Landau singularities of first and second type.
+In the following, by making use of algebraic manipulations at the integrand level, we demonstrate that leading singularities in $D=n$ and $D=n+1$ space-time dimensions are, respectively, related to Landau singularities of the first and second type.